microsoft/pai/docs/manual/cluster-admin/how-to-manage-users-and-groups.md

     # Group for default vc.
     # For yarn default queue hack.
     default-group:
-      # The group named showed in OpenPAI system.
+      # The group named showed in the OpenPAI system.
       groupname: default
       description: "group for default vc"
       # The group alias (groupname) in Azure Active directory
       externalName: "team_alias_b"

-    # If you cluster you have configured several yarn vc, except default vc (it has been created in the default-group), you should configure group for each vc in the following list
+    # If you cluster you have configured several yarn VC, except default VC (it has been created in the default-group), you should configure group for each VC in the following list
     grouplist:
-    # The group named showed in OpenPAI system.
+    # The group named showed in the OpenPAI system.
     - groupname: forexample1
       description: forexample1
     # The group alias (groupname) in Azure Active directory